Kitbashery/Unity-Markdown-Generator/README.md

 | Name | Summary      | Parameters | Returns |
 |:-----|:-------------|:-----------|:--------|
 | Test |  Test method summary. | `int` param1 "param1 summary" , `string` param2 "param2 summary", `int` param3 "param3 summary" = 1  | `Void` |

+---
+The name Kitbashery & all associated images Copyright &copy; 2023 Kitbashery.
+All Rights Reserved.

+<i>"Unity", Unity logos, and other Unity trademarks aretrademarks or registered trademarks of Unity Technologies.
+Notice: This script is an internal tool of Kitbashery and not part of Kitbashery's product library and is provided AS IS.
+The name Unity is only used to elaborate on what technology stack this parser is for.</i>